dragthor/dragthor.github.com/_posts/2016-03-16-web-page-performance-death-by-a-thousand-tiny-cuts.markdown

 })();
 {% endhighlight %}

 The self-invoking anonymous function might be overkill.
 Although ideally it should be organized within a namespace.
 The `var` caching helps and the code is also more readable.
-But that could just be personal style.
+But that could just be personal style and not necessarily wrong.
 What do you think?
 Are the tiny javascript cuts I mentioned nit-picking?
 I am positive there are a lot more out there.

 <span class="fi-page-edit size-21"></span> <a href="{{ site.post_source_root }}2016-03-16-web-page-performance-death-by-a-thousand-tiny-cuts.markdown" target="_blank">Contribute and Fork</a>